USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 # CMAQ Debugging Tips

-Purpose: This guide describes how to examine log files and debug issues found when installing and running the CMAQ test case
+Purpose: This guide describes how to examine log files and debug issues found when installing and running the CMAQ test case.
+This guide helps you to find and report errors to the CMAS Center Forum and follows the [best practices for posting new issues to the forum](https://forum.cmascenter.org/t/please-read-before-posting/1321).

 ## Prerequisite: Build Libraries and CMAQ using gcc and intel compilers:
 Follow the CMAQ Build Tutorials for the appropriate compiler: https://github.com/USEPA/CMAQ/tree/master/DOCS/Users_Guide/Tutorials